orsonteodoro/gcf2/README.md

 #### Perl modules

 The some perl-modules will copy the CC corresponding to the compiler that was used when building dev-lang/perl.
-In some packages won't allow you to override this.
+In some packages, it won't allow you to override this.
 Use the use-gcc.conf, use-clang.conf, disable-lto-compiler-switch.conf to control how to build the perl module packages.